only .99 cents. No internet required. Some like to listen and learn and not just read.

 22. Q. Para 7 What will SOF forces do where U.S. interests are most threatened?

-A: maintain an enduring presence; partner with regional multinational partners for the purpose of capabilities building, interoperability, and direct assistance during combat operations; and provide a rapid response special operations capability
+A: maintain an enduring presence; and provide a rapid response special operations capability.

 23. Q. Para 8 What are ARSOF’s global surgical strike capabilities?